CashStar/reify/README.md

 ```

 ## About
-Reify is an opinionated boilerplate for [non-universal](https://medium.com/@mjackson/universal-javascript-4761051b7ae9) (client-only) React apps, configured with best practices and a curated selection of libraries from the React ecosystem.
+Reify is an opinionated boilerplate for [non-universal](https://medium.com/@mjackson/universal-javascript-4761051b7ae9) (client-only) React apps, configured with best practices and patterns and a curated selection of libraries from the React ecosystem.

 ### Goals
 Reify's goals are focused primarily on developer experience and code quality.
 It aims to:

-* make it quick and easy to start building
+* make it quick and easy to learn React+Redux and start building
-* encourage best practices
+* encourage best practices and design patterns
 * help you write well-tested, maintainable React apps
 * allow you to build the client in isolation
-* make it easy to go from development to production
+* make it easy to go from learning and prototyping to building production-quality apps

 It's set up with TDD in mind and is configured with hot module reloading enabled for a painless developer experience.
 It also includes a simple demo app that you can examine and learn from.

+For an explanation of the patterns used, see [PATTERNS.md](PATTERNS.md).
+To learn how the demo app works, see [DEMO.md](DEMO.md).
+To learn how to contribute, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ### Core libraries
 * [Babel](https://babeljs.io/) lets us use future JS language features now